ElasticLINQ/ElasticLINQ/NOTES.md

     Select(r => Tuple.Create(r.Id, ElasticFields.Score, r.Name)

 #### Where
-Where by default creates filter operations and supports the following patterns:
+Where creates filter operations and supports the following patterns:

 * `< > <= >=` maps to **range**
 * `==` maps to **term**